mdrxy/album-wiz/README.md

 ### Backend

-Changes made in `/backend` are automatically reflected in the running backend service.
-However, if you need to rebuild the backend service for any reason:
+Changes made in `/backend` are automatically reflected in the running backend service (after detecting a change in any backend file - remember to save!).
+If you need to rebuild the backend service for any reason:

 ```bash
 docker compose up -d --build backend